ahmetb/kubernetes-network-policy-recipes/00-create-cluster.md

 policy provider yourself, as GKE configures Calico as the networking provider for you.
 (This feature is currently in beta as of Kubernetes v1.8.)

-To create a GKE cluster named `np` with networking policies enabled, run:
+To create a GKE cluster named `np` with Network Policy feature enabled, run:

     gcloud beta container clusters create np \
         --enable-network-policy \
         --zone us-central1-b

-This will create a 3-node Kubernetes 1.7.0 cluster  named `np`, with alpha features turned on to test out rest of this tutorial.
+This will create a 3-node Kubernetes cluster on Container Engine and turn on the Network Policy feature.

 Once you complete this tutorial, you can delete the cluster by running: